 NES Mobile Skills Unit delivers first simulation training session for care home staff

-Staff and carers at an Aberdeen care home are the first to experience simulation training aboard NHS Education for Scotland’s (NES) Mobile Skills Unit (MSU).
+Staff and carers at an Aberdeen care home are the first to experience simulation training aboard the NES Mobile Skills Unit (MSU).
 Carers, senior carers and team leaders all took part in three days of intensive training.

 The collaborative efforts of NHS Grampian, Rubislaw Park Care Home, Aberdeen University, the NHS Scotland Academy and NES Clinical Skills Managed Education Network (CSMEN) contributed to this care home first.